notesofcliff/delve/src/home/doc/admin/Performance_Tuning.md

 - **Set DEBUG to False**: Ensure that `DEBUG` is set to `False` in production to disable debug mode.
 - **Check Your Logging Configuration**: If excessive logging is enabled, it can seriously impact performance.
-- **Use another Production-Ready Web Server**: Flashlight uses CherryPy by default which is production ready, but you can also use another production-ready web server like Gunicorn or uWSGI to serve your Django application which could improve performance.
+- **Use another Production-Ready Web Server**: Delve uses CherryPy by default which is production ready, but you can also use another production-ready web server like Gunicorn or uWSGI to serve your Django application which could improve performance.
 - **Enable Gzip Compression**: Enable Gzip compression to reduce the size of responses.
 - **Optimize Static Files**: Use Django's `collectstatic` command to collect and optimize static files by serving them with you web server instead of having Django serve them with whitenoise (the default).